 Measuring Recruitment Success

-In these challenging times, many business owners have found themselves scrambling to review expenses and processes in order to preserve financial stability.
+During these challenging times employers are struggling to maintain the staffing levels necessary to keep their businesses stable.
+In addition to managing ordinary expenses and processes to preserve financial stability, many employers are making decisions about how to keep things moving with lower staffing levels.
 Both small and large companies, in varying industries are developing plans, not just to cut expenses, but to optimize efficiencies in their daily operations.
-The talent acquisition process is no exception!
+The talent acquisition process is no exception and has become one of the biggest challenges!
+When staffing levels can’t be met, tough decisions must be made and those decisions directly impact the bottom line.
+For example, manufacturing companies may be forced to reduce the number of shifts they staff and retailers may shorten hours.
 Employers should be reviewing the success of their company’s recruitment program and taking a careful look at the metrics, process, results and patterns.

 As you look to review your recruitment program, measuring and understanding the following can help ensure recruitment success:

 - Source of hires: Review sourcing costs and effectiveness.
 Where you find your hires is important to know as you review your process and plan for future positions.

 - Understand the job posting boards which fit the needs of each position and develop sourcing strategies within those boards.
 Assess the success of these boards by looking at the quantity and quality of applicants.

 - Most applicant tracking systems collect this data, but if you don’t have an applicant tracking system, create an Excel spreadsheet where you can house it.